How the PCRA Process Works in PA

 Those entering a guilty plea do not have an automatic right to an appeal.
 If their request for an appeal is denied, they can however file a PCRA petition.

-Under PA’s Rules of Appellate Procedure Rule 902, a notice of appeal must be filed with the clerk of the lower court within 30 days of conviction.
+Under PA’s Rules of Appellate Procedure Rule 902, a notice of appeal must be filed with the clerk of the lower court within 30 days of being sentenced or within thirty days after a post-sentence motion is denied.

 After that, it largely depends upon the congestion of the docket of the body you are appealing to, the complexity of your case, and whether you pursue appeals all the way to the Supreme Court of the United States.
 This could take years.